 For example, you can filter leads to view only those who haven’t responded to your email.
 You can also filter by date of last conversation, conversation outcome, and more.

 Some CRMs also allow reps to record past conversations and their outcomes the minute they take place.
-With this feature, less time is spent figuring out where conversations were left last, making it easy to construct relevant and personalized follow-up emails in minutes.
+With this feature, less time is spent figuring out where conversations were left last, making it easy to construct a relevant and personalized sales follow up email in minutes.